vapi4k/vapi4k/vapi4k-docs/topics/ToolsAndFunctions.md

 ### ServiceTool

 The `serviceTool()` argument can be either an object instance or a reference to a Kotlin singleton object.
-The return value and the method parameters are limited to: `String`, `Int`, `Double`, `Boolean`, and `Unit`.
+The return value and method parameters are limited to types: `String`, `Int`, `Double`, `Boolean`, and `Unit`.

-If you want access to requestContext value of the tool call in the serviceTool implementation, add a parameter of type `RequestContext` to the method signature.
+If you want access to the requestContext value of the tool call in the serviceTool implementation, add a parameter of type `RequestContext` to the method signature.
 It will be automatically injected along with the LLM arguments.

 <chapter title="" id="serviceTool" collapsible="false">
 <code-block lang="kotlin" src="src/main/kotlin/tools/ServiceTools.kt" include-symbol="serviceToolExample"/>
 </chapter>

 Here are some examples of serviceTool implementations.